Budgie (band): Musical style and legacy

 Budgie are best known as a hard rock and heavy metal band who incorporated elements of progressive rock and humour into their musical style.
 With 1975's Bandolier, they began to also incorporate funk.

 Budgie's music was described in the All-Music Guide as a cross between Rush and Black Sabbath.
-Burke Shelley's vocals have been compared to Geddy Lee due to his similar approach of high-pitched banshee wails (coincidentally, Shelley and Lee are also the bass players in their respective power-trio bands).
+Burke Shelley's vocals have been compared to Geddy Lee due to his similar approach of high-pitched banshee wails.
 Although Budgie remained quite obscure during their early career, many future stars of hard rock/metal have cited them as an important influence and covered their songs, including Iron Maiden, Metallica, Megadeth, Van Halen, Melvins, Queens of the Stone Age, Alice in Chains, and Soundgarden.

 Metallica released a cover of "Breadfan" in September 1988 as a B-side to their "Harvester of Sorrow" single.
 It was later included on their 1998 album Garage Inc., and was also used as an encore during their 1988–1989 tour supporting their ...And Justice for All album.
 A live video version is present on the Live Shit: Binge & Purge boxed set, taken from their Seattle concerts on 29 and 30 August 1989 where it was performed in the second encore.
 It was also played with frequency during the Madly in Anger with the World Tour and World Magnetic Tour.
 A short clip of "Breadfan" is played at the beginning of the "Whiskey in the Jar" music video.
 They also covered "Crash Course in Brain Surgery" on the Garage Days Re-Revisited EP, which later appeared on the aforementioned Garage, Inc. album.